Peter S. White

 Fang, J., Xiangping Wang, Yining Liu, Zhiyao Tang, Peter S. White and Nathan J. Sanders.
 2012.
 Multiscale patterns of forest structure and species composition in relation to climate in northeast China.
 Ecography 35: 1072-1082.

-factors in shaping the regional patterns of forest plant richness across
+climate vs. local factors in shaping the regional patterns of forest plant

 Meghan W. McKnight, Peter S. White, Robert I. McDonald, John F. Lamoreux, Wes Sechrest, Robert S. Ridgely, Simon N. Stuart.
 2007.
 Putting Beta-Diversity on the Map: Broad-Scale Congruence and Coincidence in the Extremes.
 PLoS Biology 5(10):002-009.